identitymonk/draft-lombardo-wimse-workload-identity-authentication-levels/draft-hurst-workloadidentityauthlevels.md

 ### Characteristics:
 - Use of simple shared secrets (e.g., passwords, API keys) deployed manually or at deploy time.
-- No unique identification of workloads
+- No unique identification of workloads.
 - Minimal automation in credential distribution typically without regular credential rotation.
 - Lack of instrumentation on credential lifecycle and governance reporting.
 - Highly vulnerable to key compromise and lateral movement of attackers.